tari-project/tari/RFC/src/RFC-0201_TariScript.md

 At a high level, Tari script works as follows:

 * A commitment to the spending script is recorded in the transaction UTXO.
-* UTXOs also define a new, _receiver public key_.
+* UTXOs also define a new, _offset public key_.
-* After the script is executed, the execution stack must either be empty or contain exactly one value that will be interpreted as a public key.
+* After the script is executed, the execution stack must contain exactly one value that will be interpreted as a public key.
   One can prove ownership of a UTXO by demonstrating knowledge of both the commitment blinding factor, _and_ the script key.
-  If the stack is empty, then any private key will satisfy the script key requirement.
 * The script key signs the script input data.
-* The receiver and script keys are used in conjunction to create a _script offset_, which used in the consensus balance to prevent a number of attacks.
+* The offset and script keys are used in conjunction to create a _script offset_, which used in the consensus balance to prevent a number of attacks.

 ### UTXO data commitments